onera/paradigm/training/Python/01_Introduction/introduction.md

 - What for ?
 To partition an input mesh which has been read in parallel for instance

 <br/><br/>

+This feature will be explored in the first exercise of this training.

 #### Mesh partition extraction